Free and Fast Shipping Free & Fast Shipping

 Are Batteries AC or DC

-Batteries come in different shapes, sizes, and composition.
-What remains the same is that all of them convert chemical energy into electrical energy.
-A battery does not store electrical energy directly.
-Instead, it converts the electrical energy into chemical energy and then stores it.
-This chemical energy is then converted into electrical energy while the battery is used.
+Batteries come in different shapes, sizes, and compositions, but all of them convert chemical energy into electrical energy.
+So, batteries are DC or AC?
+A battery doesn't store electrical energy directly; instead, it stores chemical energy and converts it into electrical energy when in use, typically in the form of DC (direct current).

 Batteries supply power to household appliances we use at home as well as to the devices we use at work.
 Once these battery-operated devices run out of battery, they are then recharged for continued usage.